mienaikoe/ziyu/Chapters/2-6-Chapter13.md

 	Setre was drawing a map on the ground with some charcoal and a lantern, too engrossed to greet Kip as he came back in.

+	"What was that about, Setre?"

+	"Do you want to win this or not?"

+	"She doesn't pose a threat to us."

+	"Yet.
+The minute she knows what you're up to, she will run."

+	"Look.
+She can't go back to the shadestead or she'll blab about you, and she can't just stay tied up here in the cold.
+Leave her with me."

+	She sighed.
+"You better keep your eyes on her."

+	"You know I will."

-	He squatted down to her level and said the first word, "Setre.
+	He squatted down to her level and reset his focus, "Setre.
 When you first arrived, you mentioned that Casra had a plan and that it was working.
 What did you mean by that?"

 	"Casra kept this plan from you because you were completely unexpected.
 You came out of nowhere, you saved Linyu, and got caught up in this war of secrets.
 But now when I look at you, leading a band of hundreds, picking up where Casra left; I can tell thi made the right choice to pull you out of Lissa's reach."